2020 Washington lieutenant gubernatorial election: Results

 A top-two primary took place on August 4.
-All candidates are listed on the same ballot regardless of party affiliation and the top two advanced to the general election in November.
+All candidates were listed on the same ballot regardless of party affiliation, and the top two advanced to the general election in November.

 General election

 After being eliminated in the August 4th gubernatorial primary, Joshua Freed announced that he would be running for lieutenant governor as a write-in candidate.
 A debate between Heck and Liias was held on October 22.